 In essence AI is our best attempt at imitation of intelligence to the extent that we understand.
 However without emotion and constant changes and shifts in the perception of everything, AI will always be an imitation, at times a convincing one.

 suggests that it is impossible to identify any deterministic process that equates to consciousness.

 There exists no scientific method proving and verifying AI consciousness, yet.
 Thus, we must believe that AI is not conscious.

 We can't determine whether humans are conscious as well, yet they have rights.

-.
-In any case, this just means we need to do more research into the nature of consciousness.
-Both as a means to better define other sapient species, but also for future trans-human endeavors.
+This simply means we need to do more research into the nature of consciousness.
+Both as a means to better define other sapient species, but also for future trans-human endeavours.